WHUD: History

 During this early period, WHUD branded its format as Music From the Terrace, a term named for the location of WHUD's studios on Radio Terrace, a public street in the town of Cortlandt, New York.

 In 1982, Highland Broadcasting sold WHUD and WLNA to Radio Terrace, Inc. The format remained unchanged, however, more resources were diverted away from WLNA in favor of WHUD as AM radio began to decline.

 In 1986, Joe O'Brien retired and was replaced by longtime New York City radio personality Ed Baer.
 Baer spent a total of 18 years broadcasting in the New York City market, also as one of the WMCA good guys then on country station WHN and later on WYNY He stayed in the morning show position until he retired for the second time in 2000.
 Ed Baer was replaced by longtime news director Mike Bennett who got his start at Hudson Valley radio station WHVW in the early 1970s.

 1986 was also the year that WHUD began to equal out the vocal/instrumental ratio to the point that by early 1990 it was an even split.
 However, the declining demographics and audience of the beautiful music format led WHUD to eliminate instrumental covers with little fanfare, evolving into a soft adult contemporary format.
 Throughout the first half of the 1990s, WHUD would continue evolving to a wide play list adult contemporary format.

-In 1997, WHUD was sold to Albany, New York based Pamal Broadcasting.
+In 1997, WHUD was sold to Albany, New York–based Pamal Broadcasting.
 The studios were moved from Radio Terrace to the newly reconstructed "Broadcast Center" on NY Route 52, in the town of Fishkill, New York.

 Programming

 After the ownership transfer, Pamal altered the format with a slight recurrent lean to the play list and the addition of the Delilah show in evening time slot in spite of the same program being cleared on the Poughkeepsie-based WRNQ.
 This geographic loophole also led to the stations sharing a jingle package for several years.
 Regardless, WHUD dropped Delilah in September 2006 and replaced her with a live and local evening program called Night Rhythms hosted by Catherine Michaels.
-(The Delilah program resurfaced on 106.7 WLTW two months later and continues to be heard there).
+(The Delilah program resurfaced on WLTW in New York City two months later and continues to be heard there).

+In August 2026, WHUD shifted toward hot adult contemporary with a heavy emphasis on music released in the 1990s.
+The station subsequently changed its slogan to "The 90s to Now", and updated its logo.
+No changes have been made to its on-air schedule.